boxcee/my-blockchain-project/README.md

 When the user is the owner of the Whitelist contract (mostly the deployer of the contract), she may add other addresses as whitelisted.

+## Development/Local
+1. `npx ganache-cli -m <MNEMONIC>` to start the ganache node.
+You should use the same mnemonic as used in your MetaMask extension.
+2. `truffle migrate` to deploy the smart contracts on your node.
+3. `npm start` to start the React app.
+4. Open `http://localhost:3000` in your browser.

+## Testnet
+1. Make sure you have set up your `.env` file correctly.
+2. `truffle migrate --network rinkeby` to deploy smart contracts on the rinkeby network using your credentials.
+3. `npm start` to start the React app.
+4. Open `http://localhost:3000` in your browser.

 ### Requirements
 `node >= 8.11.0`